Remote Show Control with a Laptop

 Hardware and software

-Here’s a list of what you need to do this:
+Here’s what you need to do this:

 - Software to convert CD tracks into MP3s.